penhauer-xiao/cnsimhash/README.md

 # cnsimhash
-Based on jieba cut words, support the Chinese simhash.
+Based on jieba cut words, support the Chinese simhash...